ShubhamSonkesriya/Startup-Investor-Machine-Learning-Model/README.md

 # Startup-Investor-Machine-Learning-Model
-A multiple linear regression machine learning model which predicts the best startup to invest in on the given dataset.
+A multiple linear regression machine learning model which predicts the best startup to invest in, according to the given dataset.
 (Tolerance rate |t|=0.05 i.e. 5%)